 The numbers I care more about are the ones on my meter.
 And I was less happy with those yesterday.
 Given that I’d been testing and adjusting for weeks to determine a sensible strategy for the run, I was vexed by my body’s response.
 Here’s what the day looked like in diabetes terms:

 |Eat apple (skip bolus)||Preventively, to avoid mid-race low.|

 |Second-guess skipping the apple bolus.|

 |Bolus 1 more unit.|

 |Open new vial of insulin.||It’s time anyway.|

 |Continue to bolus against a stubborn high for most of the day.||Sheesh.|

 It’s difficult to convey the squirrely nature of diabetes to people who don’t live with it every day.
 The best-laid plans often deliver uncertain results.
 It can be super frustrating.
 And yet, diabetes didn’t spoil yesterday; my first 5k was rewarding and fun.
 Diabetes didn’t spoil it.
-I may not know for sure what was going on yesterday, but I know I’ll apply what I learned to my next 5k.
-In general, this is how I try to approach to diabetes.
+I may not know for sure what was going on yesterday, but I’ll make some adjustments and try another 5k.